ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 # Settle Payment Order

 Marks a payment order as "settled".
-A settled payment order is slated for a future payout.
+A settled payment order only contains processed payments.

 Refunds are not possible on a settled payment order.